05 · 2025

 • Material use and environmental impact

-The design also had to be supported by various analysis methods and translated into concrete design improvements.
+In addition, the design had to be substantiated with various analysis methods and translated into concrete design improvements.

 The result

-The result is a substantiated redesign of a clock radio, significantly improving the product's circularity.
-My focus was on:
+The final result is a substantiated redesign of a radio alarm clock, in which the circularity of the product has been significantly improved.
+Within my section the focus was on:

-• Analyzing the product and identifying repairability issues
+• Analysing the product and identifying repairability bottlenecks

-• Supporting material choices with a performance index
+• Substantiating material choices using a performance index

-Material choice well researched and argumentation is well described.
-You made the translation to what this means for the product by applying design guidelines in your design.
+Material choice well methodically researched and argumentation is well described.
+You have made the translation to what this means for the product by applying design guidelines in your design.

 The design resulted in

-This project was carried out in a group of three, each member developing their own design direction within the theme of circularity.
-My role:
+I carried out this project in a group of 3, where each group member developed their own design direction within the theme of circularity.
+My role within the project:

 • Conducting product analyses and identifying repairability issues

-• Choosing and developing an innovation opportunity focused on repairability
+• Choosing and developing an innovation opportunity focused on restorability

-• Supporting design choices with methods such as the performance index
+• Substantiating design choices with methods such as the performance index

-• Developing the design in sketches and digital models
+• Developing the design through sketches and digital models

 • Creating a visual poster presentation of my concept